Studying online

 Outcomes

-Students are able to (1) collect quantitative environmental data through sampling and analysis of water, soil, sediment and biological samples; (2) critically appraise such data using appropriate statistical methods and spatial analysis such as ANOVA, regression analysis, and geostatistics including variograms; (3) convey environmental information quantitatively in a way that allows impact and risk to be assessed; and (4) produce a science-based environmental assessment report.
+Students are able to (1) collect quantitative environmental data through sampling and analysis of water, soil, sediment and biological samples; (2) critically appraise such data using appropriate statistical methods and spatial analysis in RStudio such as ANOVA, regression analysis, non-parametric methods, and simple spatial analysis; (3) convey environmental information quantitatively, based on rigorous statistical and scientific analysis; and (4) produce a science-based environmental assessment report.

 Assessment